howisjames/howisjt-com/content/posts/hobby-constructing-sup.md

 *June 2, 2024*

 The completion deadline is rapidly approaching as I intend to put this paddleboard on the water next Friday afternoon during a trip to visit family on Alabama's Lake Martin.
 I've worked as aggressively as possible over the past week applying a coat of epoxy resin to the top, bottom and sometimes both each day.
 Beginning the weekend I had fully completed the 3rd coat of resin and the fiberglass fabric is effectively filled.
 Next is installation of the fin box and deck hardware - each of which requires epoxy to glue it into place.

-### Deck Pad Options

-I'm considering how to handle the deck padding.
-And, I need to consider where my dog will ride (up front?) because he will need some traction pads.
-The available deck pad options are:
-1. Leave it bare - it will probably be slippery and no padding will induce foot fatigue.
-My heels could damage the board with no padding at all.
-2. Clear no-slip adhesive patches - these preserve the beauty of the wood and prevents slipping, but have zero padding for comfort.
-3. Marine foam decking sheet - thin waterproof adhesive-back foam sheets are the standard solution.
-They can be cut to fit, providing traction and thin padding, and they probably would look the best.
-4. Or, I might use 3/4" minicell foam - I already have a sheet of this stuff left over from my kayak builds.
-I'd cut it to fit and bevel the edges.
-Being thicker, it would be the most comfortable and doesn't absorb water, but the thicker foam would add weight.

 ### Fin Box Installation